Learn how to make Cricut paper flowers that can be used to embellish anything. Cricut roses are fun and easy to make once you learn how!

 You can open up this file in Cricut Design Space by clicking here.
 Then you can resize by dragging the corner with the double arrow or typing in a size in the toolbar at the top.

 I sized them to 7 inches and 8 inches to get about a 1.75-inch flower and 2-inch flower respectively.
-I made the leaves random sizes and cut out 2 sets of them.
+I made the leaves random sizes, some smaller petals and a few larger flower petals, and cut out 2 sets of them.
+You can make really small flowers by decreasing the size to 4 to 6 inches or a large flower by increasing the size.

 Click “Make It” and set your material setting to Cardstock 80 lb.
-Place the cardstock on a regular grip mat, load it into the machine, and click the go button when prompted.
+Place the cardstock on a regular grip mat, load it into the Cricut machine, and click the go button when prompted.
+Make as many roses as you need and in different colors to suit your Cricut project.

 Preparing the Cricut Rose (Optional Steps)